 - 3. In the Uyuni Web UI, check that your systems are listed and displaying correctly, and the formulas you require are available. - 4.
-Create activation keys for each of your branch servers, connect them using bootstrap, and configure them as proxy servers.
-For more information, see Retail > Retail-install-unified. - 5.
-In the States tab, click [Apply Highstate] to deploy your configuration changes for each branch server. - 6.
-Connect your terminals according to your infrastructure plan.
+Create activation keys for each of your branch servers, connect them using bootstrap, and configure them as proxy servers. - 5.
+In the States tab, click Apply Highstate to deploy your configuration changes for each branch server.

+6. Connect your terminals according to your infrastructure plan.